 Large Freikorps Stickpin (Item FREI 1-6; PINS 5-25)

 DESCRIPTION: This is the largest stickpin we have even encountered.
 It’s the skull and crossed bones of the Freikorps; the former WWI soldiers who through their patriotism and professional military prowess saved Germany in the 1920s and early 1930s from being completely under the red heel of international communism.
 Their service to their sacred fatherland really officially began when they crushed the Marxist Spartacist League and brought about the execution of Karl Liebknectht and Rosa Luxemberg on January 15, 1919.
 Many of the leaders of the NSDAP were former Freikorps members to include Rudolf Hess, Ritter von Epp, Heydrich, and Himmler.
 The ranks of the SA were swelled with former Freikorps fighters.
 We feature another Freikorps stickpin at Item SA 11-10.
 That one is similar to this one.
 This particular item is much larger.
 The crossbones measure a little over 1 inch across and the pin is about 1 3/4 inches high from the top of the skull to the bottom of the bones.
 It is marked with the ‘800’ silver designation on the back.
-The pin was produced in the jewelry studio of Franz Schnell, who is the greatest exponent of silver jewelry in the Reich.
-See our narrative on Schnell at About Our Rings and Silver Insignia.
 This insignia would be worn by members of this tough warrior band when out of uniform and possibly even when the uniform was worn since the uniform for this corps was generally the member’s own World War I military uniform, and there never was an official one.
 In any case, this is a fierce- and dramatic-looking pin and commands respect for the wearer immediately.
 The German people were very grateful and thankful for these stalwarts that heeded their country’s call when she needed their help so desperately.
 This is a great collectible with great historical importance.

 SA